Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 - Not listen to Airionas advice
 - focusing on his self in stead of using his new status to elevate others

+Airiona: Why did you save me after everything I did

+Max: I told you already.
+This is my fault everything I shouldn't have ignored you I should have guided you and most of all...

+Images are shown of Max ignoring Airiona, not listing to Airiona's advise,

+Max(Max smiles wiping Airiona's tears):  Everything you said you never wanted any of it.
+You wanted your father.
+The father I took from you.
+I promise you I will fix all of this

 Max asks Airiona to stop the Cyber.Beast who says he doesn't know how or Aarock speaks for him

 Max is no longer fighting for fame and instead after watch the suffering that Airiona and Aarock went through wants to win in order to change the world one in which Cybervators and Citizens have equal opportunity.
 This will reverse the artificial oppression created by pass generations